ModernCPPBook/Examples/README.md

 ### Appendix

 All the examples for the Appendix of the book can be found [here](https://github.com/ModernCPPBook/Examples/tree/main/appendix).
 Here, we look into advanced C++ features like ranges, replacement new, move semantics, and lambda funcitons.

+### Benchmarks

+The scripts to run the benchmarks are available [here](https://github.com/ModernCPPBook/Examples/tree/main/scripts).
+The code for the benchmarks which is not discussded in the books is available [here]().